facebookexperimental/Robyn/README.md

 All files should be placed in the same folder

-Please make sure you've installed all library specified in fb_nextgen_mmm_v19.exec.R first
+Please make sure you've installed all library specified in fb_robyn.exec.R first

-Initial setting is running 1000 random search trails with geometric adstockinng.
+Test run:
-After installing all libraries, if you select all and run in fb_nextgen_mmm_v19.exec.R, the script should run and produce one plot
+After installing all libraries, if you select all and run in fb_robyn.exec.R, the script should run through and save some plots on your selected folder

+## Usage guidelines
-Script execution details please see comments in scripts
+- Latest script usage guideline: Please see comments in scripts within the source code in fb_robyn.exec.R
+- Guidelines on the website to be updated soon: https://facebookexperimental.github.io/Robyn/docs/step-by-step-guide

-## Join the FB NextGen MMM community
+## Join the FB Robyn MMM community. **Coming soon**

 ## FB Contact